julianbalog/devshell.io/blog/kubernetes-secrets-in-microk8s/README.md

 sudo systemctl restart snap.microk8s.daemon-kubelite
 ```

-Our old secrets, including `hello-login`, would still be unencrypted, since secrets are encrypted on write.
+Our old secrets, including `hello-login`, would still be unencrypted, since secrets are only encrypted on write.
 The following command performs an in-place update of all secrets in MicroK8s, and re-encrypt them according to the encryption provider we just configured:

 ```
 kubectl get secrets --all-namespaces -o json | kubectl replace -f -